Ozame/aigrad/gradu/research_questions.md

     - Journal

-> QUESTION: What about the keywords?
+> QUESTION: What about the keywords below?
 Are there some terms that I should also consider here?

 ## Keywords picked from the research questions